-- The Trump International Hotel and Tower Vancouver opened with a soft launch in the days around the presidential inauguration.
+- The Trump International Hotel and Tower Vancouver opened with a soft launch in the days around the presidential inauguration and had its grand opening at the end of February.
 One of the first patrons of its event space?
 The American Chamber of Commerce in Canada, which moved a late-January event to the hotel after running into logistics problems with its previous venue.
 Trump has four organizations associated with the tower.

 - The failing Trump International Hotel and Tower Toronto and eight associated corporations, partnerships and bank accounts.
 The Trump Organization does not own the property, but manages the hotel and licensed the Trump name to the now-defunct developer.
 The bulk of the property went on the auction block in early January with an opening bid of $298 million.

 - Trump Education ULC and an account with the Royal Bank of Canada.